Alpine-DAV/ascent/src/docs/sphinx/Tutorial_Intro_Triggers.rst

 .. _tutorial_triggers:

-Adaptive visualization with Triggers
+Adapting visualization with Triggers
 --------------------------------------

 Triggers allow the user to specify a set of actions that are triggered by the result of a boolean expression.
 They provide flexibility to adapt what analysis and visualization actions are taken in situ.
 Triggers leverage Ascent's Query and Expression infrastructure.
-See Ascent's [Triggers](https://ascent.readthedocs.io/en/latest/Actions/Triggers.html) docs for deeper details on Triggers.
+See Ascent's :ref:`triggers` docs for deeper details on Triggers.

 Using triggers to render when events occur
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~